Aquilare/byzantinehistory/README.md

-# Byzantine History
+# My Historical Interests
-Here I plan to document what I know or have learned about the Byzantine empire, my current historical obsession
+Here lies a list of things with histories that I find interesting: